jdcloudcom/en/documentation/Networking/Elastic-Network-Interface/Operation-Guide/Elastic-Network-Interface-Management/Create-Elastic-Network-Interface.md

 # Create ENI

-The secondary ENI can be created independently for JD Cloud.
+The secondary ENI can be created independently for JD Cloud & AI.
 The life cycle of the primary network interface of the VM is the same as that of the VM and can only be created with the VM.

 ## Procedures
-Step 1: Log in to the console of JD Cloud and enter the Console Navigation Page.
+Step 1: Log in to the console of JD Cloud & AI and enter the Console Navigation Page.

 Step 2: Select network - virtual private cloud - ENI at the navigation bar on the left side of the console to enter the ENI list page.